Charlotte Child Custody LAWYER

 At What Age Does a Child Have a Say in Custody in NC?

-No law in NC allows children to choose which parent to live with at a certain age.
-So there is no difference whether your child is 7 or 16 years old.
-In contrast, some other states allow the child of a specific age to choose one parent over the other.
+No law in North Carolina allows children to choose which parent to live with at a certain age.
+Whether your child is 7 or 16, that choice is left up to the court.
+Other states may allow children at a designated age to make that decision, but North Carolina does not.

 Understanding the Child Custody Process in NC